private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 2. Chunk the vectors `u` and `v` into `s` segments of length `L`.

-    1. Each chunk of `u` uniquely defines a polynomial of degree `L - 1` which are named `p<sub>i</sub>(x)`, indexed by `i ∊ [0..s)`.
+    1. Each chunk of `u` uniquely defines a polynomial of degree `L-1` which are named `p<sub>i</sub>(x)`, indexed by `i ∊ [0..s)`.

-    2. Each chunk of `v` uniquely defines a polynomial of degree `L - 1` which are named `q<sub>i</sub>(x)`, indexed by `i ∊ [0..s)`.
+    2. Each chunk of `v` uniquely defines a polynomial of degree `L-1` which are named `q<sub>i</sub>(x)`, indexed by `i ∊ [0..s)`.

 3. The polynomial `G(x)` is defined as: `sum(i=0..s, p<sub>i</sub>(x) · q<sub>i</sub>(x))`